classvsoftware/t3-api/README.md

 These are example python scripts that use the [T3 API](https://api.trackandtrace.tools/v2/docs/) to automatically talk to metrc.com

 Request additional scripts as needed!
-Email [mailto:matt@trackandtrace.tools](matt@trackandtrace.tools) or file an issue in this repository.
+Email [matt@trackandtrace.tools](mailto:matt@trackandtrace.tools) or file an issue in this repository.

 ## Examples